katzenpost/playground/README.rst

 future.

-0. Install the github release of this software that is suitable to your operating system and hardware architecture, found here:
+0. Install the latest github release of this software (versions v0.0.2 or later) that is suitable to your operating system and hardware architecture, found here:

    * https://github.com/katzenpost/playground/releases